sopnode/oai5g-rru/README.md

 ```

-Before running the oai-gnb pod, you should check that you have the following route *172.22.10.0/24* set to reach the AMF.
+Before running the oai-gnb pod, you can check that you have the following route *172.22.10.0/24* set to reach the AMF.

 Then, log on the k8s worker node and start the oai-gnb pod: